All directions are not created equal for nanoscale heat sources

 Thermal considerations are rapidly becoming one of the most serious design constraints in microelectronics, especially on submicron scale lengths.
 A study by researchers from the University of Illinois at Urbana-Champaign has shown that standard thermal models will lead to the wrong answer in a three-dimensional heat-transfer problem if the dimensions of the heating element are on the order of one micron or smaller.

-David Cahill, a professor and head of the Department of Materials Science and Engineering at Illinois.
+“As materials shrink, the rules governing heat transfer change as well,” explained David Cahill, a professor and head of the Department of Materials Science and Engineering at Illinois.
 “Our current understanding of nanoscale thermal transport isn't nuanced enough to quantitatively predict when standard theory won't work.
 This can impact the design of high-power RF devices that are widely used in the telecommunication industry—for example, 4G wireless infrastructure.
 The transistor spacing in RF devices is rapidly approaching length-scales where theory based on the diffusion of heat won't be valid, and the engineering models currently used won't accurately predict the operating temperature of the device.
 The temperature is a key factor for predicting mean-time to failure”

 “Our research focuses on understanding the physics of thermal transport on submicron length-scales in the presence of an interface,” explained Richard Wilson, lead author of the study, "Anisotropic Failure of Fourier Theory in Time-Domain Thermoreflectance Experiments,” published in Nature Communications.
 “Our study focused on a variety of crystals that have controlled differences in thermal transport properties, such as Si, doped Si, and SiGe alloys,” Wilson said.
 “We coated these crystals with a thin metal film, heated the surface with a laser beam, and then recorded the temperature evolution of the sample.